 Windows Media Player is a long-standing media player for Windows computers.
 This application is a nice choice to play and view media files including videos, audio files, and images, and has audio disc ripping and burning abilities into the bargain.
 However, the disc burning function of Windows Media Player seems to be less functional as many people have complained that they meet that Windows Media Player won’t burn CDs somehow.
-On the basis of Microsoft official suggestions, users’ experiences, and trials, we have concluded all practical methods for this problem.
-Since the root cause of Windows Media Player burning CD problems are varied, and some of them are unknown, we suggest that you try these methods one by one until you find the workable solution.
+On the basis of Microsoft official suggestions, users’ experiences, and trials, we have concluded all practical methods for solving this problem.
+Since the root cause of Windows Media Player burning CD problems are varied, and some of them are unknown, we suggest that you try these methods one by one until you find a workable solution.

 Many people try to rip & copy DVD videos in WMP.
 Unfortunately, the software is not capable of handling DVD Video ripping.
 So here is our top pick - WonderFox DVD Ripper Pro.
 It is powerful enough to deal with copy-protected discs, fast, and supports 300+ output formats.

-Test other discs in Windows Media Player, and if none of them works, this issue is most likely due to Windows Media Player, system configuration, or hardware setup.
+Test other discs in Windows Media Player, and if none of them work, this issue is most likely due to Windows Media Player, system configuration, or hardware setup.
 You may work it out in these ways.

-In case that any unexpected errors resulting from an outdated version, you can firstly update to the latest Windows Media Player 12.
+In case of any unexpected errors resulting from an outdated version, you can firstly update to the latest Windows Media Player 12.
 On the top toolbar in WMP, go to Help > Check for updates….
 Then you’ll know the version you are using and whether there are updates available.

 Tips.
 If you don’t see the toolbar, press Ctrl+M to bring it out.